 The landscape around the site is gently undulating.
+The site sits in a shallow valley at an altitude of approximately 65 metres AOD.

-The population in the immediate surroundings is greatly dispersed with only Llanafan Fawr in close proximity.
+The population in the immediate surroundings is relatively dispersed with numerous small settlements such as Four Crosses, Llanymynech and Llandysilio.
 Other key receptors in the vicinity of the site include walkers, horse and cycle riders and road users.